VCCRI/VPOT/README.md

  ONLY one field should be provided for this parameter option.

-## SETTING UP THE GENE SELECTION FILE FOR OPTION 2
+## SETTING UP THE GENE SELECTION FILE FOR OPTION GENEF

  The gene selection is based on a text file with a single gene name each line.

-## SETTING UP THE SAMPLE SELECTION FILE FOR OPTION 3
+## SETTING UP THE SAMPLE SELECTION FILE FOR OPTION FAMILYF

  The sample selection is based on the pedigree ped file format, where the affected column is used to determine the selection of a variant.